-Population: Students who are experiencing social/emotional and behavioral challenges.
+Population: Students who are experiencing social/emotional and behavioral challenges

-LABBB's classrooms at Fox Hill Elementary School provide a therapeutic setting for students who require more structure and adult support to acquire the skills necessary to transition into a general education classroom.
-The curriculum is aligned with the general education classroom and modifications are assessed and implemented on an individual basis.
-Opportunities for inclusion are available and implemented as the students are ready.
-A team of specialists include a social worker, counselor, BCBA, speech and language pathologist and occupational therapist.
-These staff work closely together to help students find the tools and strategies that help them self-regulate, learn to use their language to communicate effectively with others and engage in academic curriculum.
+LABBB has a classroom at Memorial Elementary School that provides therapeutic supports for students who are performing at or close to grade level academically and require more structure and adult support to acquire the skills necessary to transition into a general education classroom.
+The curriculum is aligned with the general education classroom and modifications and accommodations are assessed and implemented on an individual basis.
+Opportunities for inclusion are available and implemented as the students are ready to meaningfully participate.
+A team of specialists include a social worker, counselor, BCBA, speech and language pathologist, occupational therapist, and physical therapist.
+Services are provided according to each student's IEP.
+Staff teams work closely together to help students find the tools and strategies that help them self-regulate, learn to use their language to communicate effectively with others, and engage in academic curriculum.

+Wellington Elementary, Belmont, MA

-Memorial Elementary, Burlington, MA Grade: Pre - K K-2 3-5
+Grade: Pre-K - 2 and 3-5